What Are the Signs You Need to Consult an Orthopedic Surgeon?

 Shoulder pain in this age group can be a result of wear and tear (medically known as degeneration) or an injury (old or new) catching up.
 Understanding the root causes can help in early diagnosis, effective treatment, and, most importantly, prevention.

-Here are some of the most common causes of shoulder pain in individuals over 40
+Here are some of the most common in individuals over 40

 1. Rotator Cuff Tears